JerryXu008/learngit/readme.txt

-fffsfdsfsfsfdsdfsdf
+fffsffsfsfsfdsdfsdf
-git is a distibuted version control system git is free software
+git is a distibuted version control system git is free software sitributed under the GPL